CMSgov/qpp-measures-data/claims-related/single_source/README.md

 format and contents.
 Mathematica Policy Research (MPR) provides an Excel version to SemanticBits.
-The sheet containing the various codes used in C2Q is written to a CSV file and stored in this repository qpp-measures-data/claims-related/data.
+The sheet containing the various codes used in C2Q is written to a CSV file and stored in this repository qpp-measures-data/claims-related/data. **Note:** The Excel file may have some special characters and/or lines that need to be removed before writing the CSV.
 A JSON format of the single source is also contained in the same directory - this version structures the original data in a format to be consumed by C2Q.
 The fourth and final version of the single source file resides in the claims-to-quality-analyzer repository in claims_to_quality/lib/assets.
-This fourth version is also JSON but contains additional data compared to the JSON in this repo.
+This fourth version is also JSON but contains additional data compared to the JSON in this repo - it is the "enriched single source file".

-## App
+## Makefile

-The code within single_source contains the following functionality exposed in the Makefile commands

-### Creating the CSV from the Excel file
+### Build Docker Image
 ```makefile

 ```